ramsteak/EstraPy/docs/2_commands/40_background.md

 ## PostEdge

-The `postedge` command extracts the postedge contribution from the signal in the `x` column, assigning it to the `post` column, and modifies the signal column with the corrected value.
-The postedge is modelled as a polynomial of degree n in the given range, and this estimation is extended to the entire data range.
+The `postedge` command estimates the postedge contribution from the signal in the `x` column, stores it in the `post` column, and updates the signal with the corrected values.
+The postedge is modelled as a polynomial of degree n in the given range, and this estimation is extrapolated across the entire data range.
 The range can be specified in either eV or k.
-The command also declares the variable `J0` for each file, defined to be the value of the postedge at $$E = E_{0}$$.
+The command also defines the variable `J0` for each file, defined to be the value of the postedge estimated at $$E = E_{0}$$.

 ```sh
 postedge <range> [--options]